Graphs with unique Grundy dominating sets: Unique Grundy domination graphs

-Clearly, the minimum length of a closed neighborhood sequence $S$ such that $\widehat{S}$ is a dominating set is the domination number $\gamma(G)$ of a graph $G$.
+The minimum length of a closed neighborhood sequence $S$ such that $\widehat{S}$ is a dominating set is the domination number $\gamma(G)$ of a graph $G$.
 The maximum length of a closed neighborhood sequence in $G$ is the {\em Grundy domination number}, $\gamma_{gr}(G)$ of $G$, and a corresponding set $\widehat{S}$ is a {\em Grundy dominating set}.
 The corresponding sequence $S$ is a {\em Grundy dominating sequence} of $G$, or $\ggr(G)$-{\em sequence} for short.
-Similarly, the maximum length of an L-sequence $S$ in $G$ is the {\em L-Grundy domination number}, $\ggrl(G)$, of $G$, and $\widehat{S}$ is an {\em L-Grundy dominating set}.

-In a similar way we define two additional types of sequences (usually they are defined on an isolate-free graph, although our definitions work on arbitrary graphs).
-A sequence $S=(v_1,\ldots,v_k)$ of vertices of a graph $G$ is an {\em open neighborhood sequence}, respectively {\em a Z-sequence}, if for each $i\in [k]$:

-Note that if $G$ has no isolated vertices, then the minimum length $k$ of an open neighborhood sequence $S$ such that $\widehat{S}$ is a total dominating set of $G$, is the total domination number $\gamma_t(G)$ of $G$.
-The maximum length of an open neighborhood sequence in $G$ is the {\em Grundy total domination number}, $\ggrt(G)$, of $G$, and the corresponding set $\widehat{S}$ is a {\em Grundy total dominating set}, while $S$ is a {\em Grundy total dominating sequence} of $G$.
-Similarly, vertices of a Z-sequence form a {\em Z-set}, and the maximum size of a Z-set in $G$ is the {\em Z-Grundy domination number}, $\ggrz(G)$, of $G$.
-A set $\widehat{S}$ of vertices that belong to a maximum Z-set $S$ is a {\em Z-Grundy dominating set}.
-The corresponding sequence is a $\ggrz(G)$-{\em sequence} or a {\em Z-Grundy dominating sequence} of $G$.

-Grundy domination number has attracted considerable attention~\cite{bbgkkptv-2016,bgk-2016, bkt-2019,nt-2020}, and so had its total version, which was introduced in~\cite{bhr-2016} and studied further in~\cite{bbgkkptv-2016,BBG-2017,BKN,bkt-2019,GJKM}.
-The concept was motivated by domination games, and was surveyed within the recent book~\cite{bookDomGame}.
-Bre\v sar et al.\ found a close connection between the Grundy domination number and the zero forcing number of a graph~\cite{bbgkkptv-2017}, which motivated the introduction of the Z-Grundy domination number $\ggrz(G)$ of a graph $G$, which is just the dual of the zero forcing number $Z(G)$.
-Namely, in any graph the complement of any (minimum) zero forcing set is a (maximum) Z-set and vice versa.
-In particular, in every graph $G$, $\ggrz(G)=n(G)-Z(G)$.
-Lin in~\cite{l-2019} further explored the relations between all four types of Grundy domination numbers and some concepts from linear algebra.